 Sellers hire brokers to help a buyer for their real estate.
-Brokers have numerous duties that they must meet in order to earn their fee.
+Brokers have numerous duties that they must meet to earn their fees.
 The standard brokerage fee is a percentage of the sales price which is paid when the property settlement takes place.
 While performing their real estate duties, brokers also need to understand what legal issues apply.
 Legal issues include acting as an agent for the broker, giving legal advice and not real estate advice, making misrepresentations to get the sale, acting negligently, and other matters.

 Real estate brokers should obtain a license through proper training and certification.
 They are about by their organization’s code of ethics and professional standards.

 Real estate agents act on behalf of their principal – the seller.
 The standard listing agreement creates an agency relationship with the seller through a written contract.
 The listing agreement should identify:

 - The amount the broker will be paid on completion of the sale – when the seller transfers title and is paid the sales price minus any relevant costs.
 A typical fee is around six percent of the sales price.

 - The exclusive right to sell.
 Brokers generally don’t want to compete with other brokers.
 One of the key legal issues that may arise is when there are multiple sales agreements and the priority of the agreement has to be evaluated.
 The exclusive right to sell also generally means the seller can’t sell the property himself/herself – without having to pay the broker’s commission.

 - The length of the listing agreement.
 A time frame is normally set.
 Brokers cannot claim a fee if the sales agreement is beyond the duration period of the listing agreement.